-Policies In terms of economic development, it is the policy of Meath County Council: ECON DEV POL 1 To ensure that an adequate quantity and quality of zoned and serviced lands for employment generating uses are available to serve the local population.
+In terms of economic development, it is the policy of Meath County Council: ECON DEV POL 1 To ensure that an adequate quantity and quality of zoned and serviced lands for employment generating uses are available to serve the local population.
 ECON DEV POL 2 To encourage the development of Ashbourne as a Moderate Growth Town.
 ECON DEV POL 3 To encourage local/small scale offices in neighbourhood centres.
 ECON DEV POL 4 In the case of the development of industrial sites adjacent to residential areas and community facilities, buffer zones shall be provided as well as adequate screening in the form of planting, landscaping and mounding as appropriate.
-ECON DEV POL 5 To apply a flexible approach to the assessment of entrepreneurial start up business and small scale industrial and employment generating activities, where it can be demonstrated that the primarily residential property.
+ECON DEV POL 5 To apply a flexible approach to the assessment of entrepreneurial start up business and small scale industrial and employment generating activities, where it can be demonstrated that the proposed use would have minimal impact on adjoining uses, primarily residential property.